Cat: Superstitions and rituals

 Many cultures have negative superstitions about cats.
-An example would be the belief that encountering a black cat ("crossing one's path") leads to bad luck, or that cats are witches' familiars used to augment a witch's powers and skills.
-The killing of cats in Medieval Ypres, Belgium, is commemorated in the innocuous present-day Kattenstoet (cat parade).
-In mid-16th century France, cats would be burnt alive as a form of entertainment.
-According to Norman Davies, the assembled people "shrieked with laughter as the animals, howling with pain, were singed, roasted, and finally carbonized".
+For example, that encountering a black cat ("crossing one's path") leads to bad luck, or that cats are witches' familiar spirits used to augment a witch's powers and skills.
+The killing of cats in medieval Ypres, Belgium, is commemorated in the innocuous present-day Kattenstoet (cat parade).

-James Frazer wrote that "It was the custom to burn a basket, barrel, or sack full of live cats, which was hung from a tall mast in the midst of the bonfire; sometimes a fox was burned.
-The people collected the embers and ashes of the fire and took them home, believing that they brought good luck.
-The French kings often witnessed these spectacles and even lit the bonfire with their own hands.
-In 1648 Louis XIV, crowned with a wreath of roses and carrying a bunch of roses in his hand, kindled the fire, danced at it and partook of the banquet afterwards in the town hall.
-But this was the last occasion when a monarch presided at the midsummer bonfire in Paris.
-At Metz midsummer fires were lighted with great pomp on the esplanade, and a dozen cats, enclosed in wicker cages, were burned alive in them, to the amusement of the people.
-Similarly, at Gap, in the department of the Hautes-Alpes, cats used to be roasted over the midsummer bonfire."

 According to a myth in many cultures, cats have multiple lives.
-In many countries, they are believed to have nine lives, but in Italy, Germany, Greece, Brazil and some Spanish-speaking regions, they are said to have seven lives, while in Arabic traditions, the number of lives is six.
-An early mention of the myth can be found in John Heywood's The Proverbs of John Heywood (1546):
+In many countries, they are believed to have nine lives, but in Italy, Germany, Greece, Brazil, and some Spanish-speaking regions, they are said to have seven lives, while in Arabic traditions, the number of lives is six.
+An early mention of the myth is in John Heywood's The Proverbs of John Heywood (1546):

 The myth is attributed to the natural suppleness and swiftness cats exhibit to escape life-threatening situations.
-Also lending credence to this myth is the fact that falling cats often land on their feet, using an instinctive righting reflex to twist their bodies around.
-Nonetheless, cats can still be injured or killed by a high fall.
+Falling cats often land on their feet, using an instinctive righting reflex to twist their bodies around.